 If you want to know more about ONDA.

 ONDA relies on OVH cloud infrastructure and GAEL systems ENS (Elastic node Server).
 The ENS allows data to be retrieved from the data source, stored and ingested in a database.
 The access to data is easy thanks to a logical path.

 The Sentinel-1, Sentinel-2, Sentinel-3A, Envisat, Landsat-8, the Copernicus Services land and marine are already available on ONDA.
 By the end of 2018, the Sentinel-5p and the Copernicus Services atmosphere will also be available.

 Each product type can be supported by ONDA DIAS thanks to the related addons developed by GAEL systems.
 The addons allow the ingestion, the dissemination and the browsing of those products.

 The backend storage contains millions of products.
 Displaying the entire list of products via ENS interface to the end-user is not possible with a unique directory.

-Each product of ONDA DIAS service is described by a set of metadata (acquisition platform name, times, sensor mode, etc.) These metadata follow the HMA/OGC standard (http://docs.opengeospatial.org/is/10-157r4/10-157r4.html).
+Each product of ONDA service is described by a set of metadata (acquision platform name, times, sensor mode, etc.) These metadata follow the HMA/OGC standard (see http://docs.opengeospatial.org/is/10-157r4/10-157r4.html).